Hansal Mehta

 Hansal Mehta (born 29 April 1968) is an Indian filmmaker.
 He started his career with television show Khana Khazana (1993–2000) and later moved on to directing films like Dil Pe Mat Le Yaar!!
 (2000), Yeh Kya Ho Raha Hai?
 (2002) and Woodstock Villa (2008).
-He received critical acclaim with Shahid (2013), for which he also won the National Film Award for Best Direction.
-He then went on to direct City Lights (2014), Aligarh (2016), Simran (2017), Omerta (2018) and Scam 1992 (2020).
+He received critical acclaim with Shahid (2013), for which he won the National Film Award for Best Direction.
+He was nominated for a Filmfare Critics Award for Best Film for Faraaz (2023).
+He directed the television series Scam 1992 (2020), for which he won the Filmfare OTT Award for best director and Scoop (2023), which won the Asia Contents Awards & Global OTT Award for best Asian television series.

 Early life

 Mehta was born on 29 April 1968 in a middle-class Gujarati family from Mumbai.
 He grew up learning classical music and studied computer engineering.
 He worked in Fiji before returning to India to start his career in films.

 Career

 Mehta started his career in 1993, by directing with TV cookery show Khana Khazana, thus launching the television career of celebrity chef Sanjeev Kapoor on Zee TV.
 Alongside, Mehta also directed several television series like Amrita (1994), Highway (1995), Yaadein (1995), Lakshya (1998), Neeti (1998) and many more.